NTA Australia/NZ's first annual conference.

 Q. Is the nutrition training based primarily on supplement use or can the techniques be used with herbs and foods?

 A. Our primary focus is a properly prepared, nutrient-dense diet.
 However, we do discuss supplementation throughout our curriculums.
-Our Functional Evaluation techniques are most commonly used with supplements and herbal remedies, but foods can be used as well.
+Our Functional Clinical Assessment techniques are most commonly used with supplements and herbal remedies, but foods can be used as well.

 Q. What is included in the curriculums?
 What is required for certification?

-Q. How is this nutrition programs different from other courses?
+Q. How is this nutrition program different from other courses?

 Q. How much is the course?

-A. Currently, it is USD$5,900.
+A. Currently, it is AUD$8,800/-.
 Finance is available for tuition fees.
 (Please note tuition does not include required reading, travel, testing tools, or hotel accommodations for workshops if required.)

-Q. How much can a Nutritional Therapy Practitioner earn?
+Q. How much can a Functional Nutritional Therapy Practitioner earn?

-A. Salaries for NTPs can range from $50 to $125 per hour or more, depending on location, experience, and other certifications/ licenses.
+A. Salaries for FNTPs can range from $95 to $195 per hour or more, depending on location, experience, and other certifications/licenses.

 Q. Is financing available?

-A. NTA Australia partners with Auswide Bank to offer loans for tuition and books.
+A. NTA Australia/NZ partners with Auswide Bank in Australia to offer loans for tuition and books.
 Loans carry terms of up to 5 years, with competitive fixed or variable interest rates.
 View a pre-approval request form here.
 Make sure you complete Promo Code: NTA.
+In New

 Q. Are there any scholarships available?